CachyOS/cachyos-calamares/CONTRIBUTING.md

 ## Code of Conduct

 The Calamares community -- of developers, translators, and downstream (distro) users -- aims to be courteous, professional, and inclusive.
-Harrassment, discriminatory statements and abuse are not tolerated.
+Harassment, discriminatory statements and abuse are not tolerated.
 In general, we apply the [KDE Code of Conduct](https://www.kde.org/code-of-conduct/) and the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct) (the